AdekunleBamz/flywheel/README.md

 # Flywheel Protocol

+TLDR:

-- A modular, permissionless advertising, rewards and referral protocol built on Base that enables transparent attribution and monetization through a flexible hooks system.
+- A modular, permissionless protocol for transparent attribution and ERC20 reward distribution
-- Essentially it allows the payout and attribution of any kind of relationship where `User` and or `Publisher` drove an onchain or offchain conversion `X` and gets gets rewarded `Y` for it (in form of ERC20) by Attribution Provider
+- Enables any relationship where Users/Publishers drive conversions and get rewarded by Sponsors through various validation mechanisms
+- Flexible hooks system supports diverse campaign types: advertising (AdvertisementConversion), e-commerce cashback (CashbackRewards), and custom rewards (SimpleRewards)
+- Permissionless architecture allows third parties to create custom hooks for any use case
+- Each hook can customize payout models, fee structures, and attribution logic while leveraging the core Flywheel infrastructure for secure token management

 ## Overview

 Flywheel Protocol creates a decentralized incentive ecosystem where:

 - **Sponsors** create campaigns and fund them with tokens (advertisers, platforms, DAOs, etc.)
-- **Publishers (Optional)** drive traffic and earn rewards based on performance (Applicable in case of `AdvertiserConversion.sol` and Spindl/Base Ads)
+- **Publishers (Optional)** drive traffic and earn rewards based on performance (only in AdvertisementConversion campaigns)
-- **Attribution Providers** track conversions and submit verified data that triggers payouts to earn fees
+- **Attribution Providers** track conversions and submit verified data that triggers payouts to earn fees (only in AdvertisementConversion campaigns)
+- **Managers** control campaign operations and submit payout data (in CashbackRewards and SimpleRewards campaigns)
-- **Users** can optionally receive incentives for completing desired actions (i.e. get USDC Cashback for purchasing on Shopify)
+- **Users** can receive incentives for completing desired actions across all campaign types

 The protocol uses a modular architecture with hooks, allowing for diverse campaign types without modifying the core protocol.

-## Architecture Evolution
+## Architecture

-### From Monolithic to Modular

-The new Flywheel Protocol represents a complete architectural redesign from the original implementation:

-**Old Architecture (Archived)**

-- Monolithic `FlywheelCampaigns.sol` contract handling all logic
-- Tightly coupled campaign management and attribution
-- Limited flexibility for new campaign types
-- Complex state management in a single contract

-**New Architecture**
+**Core Design Principles**

 - Modular design with hooks for extensibility
 - Core `Flywheel.sol` protocol handles only essential functions
-- Campaign-specific logic isolated in hook contracts (i.e. `AdvertisementConversion.sol` and `CommerceCashback.sol` that are derived from `CampaignHooks.sol`)
+- Campaign-specific logic isolated in hook contracts (i.e. `AdvertisementConversion.sol` and `CashbackRewards.sol` that are derived from `CampaignHooks.sol`)
 - Clean separation between protocol and implementation

 ## Architecture Diagram